hljodbokasafnid/Ascanius/README.md

 If the Pipeline installer prompts you to install java 11 through them press "No".

-Open up a command line and use the command "dp2.exe help" to see if the webserver and everything is working correctly.
+Open up a command line and use the command "dp2.exe help" to see if the webserver and everything else is working correctly.

 ## Contributing

-If you wish to contribute please contact HBS directly http://www.hbs.is
+If you wish to contribute please contact HBS directly at hbs@hbs.is

 ## Usage